-Best Center Shafted Putters of 2023
+Best Center Shafted Putters 2024 (Our Top 8 Picks)

 Your golf experts: Jordan Fuller & John Marshall.

-Updated March 27, 2023.
+Updated January 6, 2024.
 This article was thoroughly audited by multiple golf experts and coaches for its accuracy.
 You can read more about our rigorous testing protocol here.

 Center-shafted putters offer true roll and improved accuracy for amateur golfers looking to find a soft feel and more consistency to their putts.